JuusoSaavalainen/Neural-network-with-numpy/README.md

 $ poetry run invoke startgui

 # Download the data to csv by putting your paths to idx_to_csv.py file and running it with
-$ poetry run invoke dowloaddata
+$ poetry run invoke dowloadmnist

 # You should have (2.) csv files, fix path to those in main.py